-The library is open to the public by appointment on Wednesday morning.
+- The library is open by appointment:

 - This open-shelf library is effective for study and research, with books easily accessible.
 The room is equipped with 30 seats, laptop capability, internet access, computer-assisted research material, video projector, slide projector, CD, DVD, and VHS player.

 - Document Delivery: The service of delivered documents is available for publications before or after 1965 and can be delivered by FAX, e-mail, FTP, and/or CD-ROM (email@example.com).

 - Loan: Materials is available for borrowing and/or Interlibrary Loan by email: firstname.lastname@example.org